 Redeem for gift cards: 0.77 CPP

-That being said, there’s a wide assortment of gift cards, with values ranging from $25 to $500.
+This redemption offers a lower return on your points when compared to merchandise, but there’s a wide assortment of gift cards, with values ranging from $25 to $500.

 We came up with an average value of 0.77 cents per point.